Authored by the expert who managed and guided the team behind the United Arab Emirates Property Pack

 Could property prices jump again in Sharjah as of 2026?

-As of early 2026, the likelihood of a renewed price surge in Sharjah within the next 12 months is medium, because key drivers like mortgage rate relief and continued Dubai migration are realistic but not guaranteed.
+As of 2026, the likelihood of a renewed Sharjah property price surge within the next 12 months is medium for villas and townhouses, but low to medium for ordinary apartments.

 Please also note that we regularly publish and update real estate price forecasts for Sharjah here.